 "Kind, sensitive, empathetic, and funny.
 After all, sharing a laugh with your colleagues is the key to enjoying the workplace."

 "I get on a Flywheel bike.
 Flywheel has experienced rapid growth, and so has our corporate team.
 This means more and more meetings.
-Since I'm so used to being physically active for a good part of the day, I can easily become both sedentary and antsy simultaneously.
-My productivity level subsequently decreases, and I am in desperate need of a reset.
+Since I'm so used to being physically active for a good part of the day, I can simultaneously become both sedentary and antsy.
+My productivity level subsequently decreases, and then I'm in desperate need of a reset.
 A Flywheel class, whether led by me or any of our amazing instructors, does the trick."

 "I love this question because I feel that a lot of people have not yet figured that out.
 The best way to quit a job is with honesty and integrity.
 I understand that sometimes complete honesty is not possible, but I live in hope that for the most part, it can be.
-It's really an opportunity for both the employee and the employer to possibly learn where improvement is needed, as well as where potential changes need to take place.
+It's really an opportunity for both the employee and the employer to possibly learn where improvement and changes are needed.

 "For me, lunch is usually a meal consumed at my desk.
 The simplest and cleanest route for me is a good salad bar where I load up on greens, cucumber, tomatoes, grilled chicken, and avocado (always).
 Salt, pepper, fresh lemon juice, and a little olive oil, and I'm happy."

-"Many times when new employees start, there is an urgency for them to immediately become ensconced in the culture; this is often difficult to do and tends to feel and look forced.
-I would advise anyone just starting out at a new company to listen more and act less; absorb and gather information, soak it all in so that so that you can contribute effectively to the business.
-There is a term that I've come to learn called 'the swamp.'
+"When new employees start, there is often an urgency for them to immediately become ensconced in company culture, but it's often difficult to do and tends to look and feel forced.
+I would advise anyone just starting out at a new company to listen more and act less; absorb and gather information and soak it all in so that you can contribute effectively to the business.
+There's a term that I've come to learn called "the swamp."

-"Colleagues who spend a lot of time together can easily fall into this trap when things might not be going so well.
-It breeds negativity in the culture, and this kind of communication becomes unproductive.
-It's a common business casualty when there is a lot of familiarity, and it sabotages any chance of problem solving and improvement."
+"Colleagues who spend a lot of time together can easily fall into the swamp when things may not be going so well.
+The swamp breeds widespread negativity, and thus, communication becomes unproductive.
+The swamp is a common business casualty when there's a lot of employee familiarity, and it sabotages any chances for problem-solving and potential improvement."

 "I love following the @thefatjewish.
 His daily life observations are hilarious, and he always nails it.
 I also follow @robertclergerie because I always have to know what his latest shoe designs are and who is wearing them.
-The @humansofny shares real accounts of people living in the greatest city in the world; you get it all—the good, bad, and the ugly; it certainly helps put everything into perspective.
-My daughters, because their senses of humor truly shine through in their posts and they always keep me laughing."
+The @humansofny shares real accounts of people living in the greatest city in the world [New York City].
+There, you get it all—the good, bad, and the ugly.
+It certainly helps put everything into perspective.
+I follow my daughters, too, because their sense of humor truly shine through in their posts.
+They always keep me laughing."

 "Lead from the heart with support, encouragement, and empathy.
 It's the most effective way to get the most out of your employees.
 Everybody wins."

 "My book!
 I'm excited to share my story with so many people who will be able to tap into and relate to my experiences, both professionally and personally.
-I've had so many moments where I've had to pinch myself as proof that if you follow your passion, you really can create a career that never feels like work."
+I've had so many moments where I've had to pinch myself.
+I'm proof that if you follow your passion, you really can create a career that never feels like work."